Goochland County, Virginia: Churches

 In 1720, there were two parishes in Henrico County, St. James and Henrico.
 When Goochland County was formed, St. James Parish fell within the boundaries on both sides of the James River and westward.
 When Albemarle County was formed from Goochland in 1744, the Parish was divided into three.
 St. Anne's Parish covered Albemarle, St. James Southam Parish covered the south side of the river (now Powhatan County), and St. James Northam Parish covered the rest of Goochland.

 In St. James Northam Parish there were three early churches, all Anglican (and Episcopal after the church was disestablished after the Revolution): Dover Episcopal, Beaverdam Episcopal, and Lickinghole Episcopal.
 Dover was the first, being built in 1724; it closed sometime after the Revolutionary War.
 Its location and closing date are unknown.
 Beaverdam was located near what is now Whitehall Road, but its exact location is also unknown.

 One notable church is Byrd Presbyterian Church.
 The congregation has some members descended from the original worshippers who were organized in 1748 at Tucker Woodson's farm by Samuel Davies, a theologian.
 He later served as president of Princeton University.
 By 1759 the group had constructed its own building on Byrd Creek.
 In 1838 descendants of the original congregation built a new church and began worshiping here; this church is still in use.
 It retains many of its original architectural features, including its slate roof and interior window valances.
 The cemetery has been preserved since it was established in 1838.

 One of the first independent black congregations founded after the Civil War was what is now called Second Union Baptist Church, founded in 1865 near Fife/Bula northwest of Richmond.
-Most freedmen left white Baptist churches to found their own, and soon set up state associations with the aid of organizers from free states.
+Most freedmen left white Baptist churches to form their own, and soon set up state associations with the aid of organizers from free states.
 Today the numerous churches in the county include several Episcopal, Baptist, Methodist, Presbyterian, and non-denominational Christian churches.